piyushjajoo/my-aks-tf/modules/vnet_and_subnets/README.md

-# vpc (vnet) and subnet module
+# vnet and subnet module

-This is the documentation for vpc (vnet) and subnet module.
+This is the documentation for vnet and subnet module.

 ## Summary